Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 \subsection InformationInTutorials Information in Tutorial Examples

-Please start your learning phase with the several tutorial examples, so that you can get a guided tour through the several options and features of the library.
+Please start your learning phase with the tutorial examples to get a guided tour through the various options and features of the library.
-Each example has several links to informative HTML pages where you can more and deeper information on the presented topics.
+Each example has several links to informative HTML pages from where you can get more and deeper information on the presented topics.

-Look at <a href="examples.html">Example Page</a> for the available tutorial examples.
+Look at the <a href="examples.html">Example Page</a> for the available tutorial examples.

 \subsection DDDocumentation Documentation Overview Pages